hofmeiho/git-training/PITCHME.md

 $ cd /path/to/repo
 $ git init
-Initialisierte leeres Git-Repository in /path/to/repo/.git/
+Initialized empty Git repository in /path/to/repo/.git/

 ```